 Yoga & Meditation:

-Try Sat Kriya for just three minutes a day with this free video to shift both your mind and body from that frozen state of “I can’t do anything because it’s too cold and dark” into a more expansive state place of fortitude and action.
-Enjoy this exercise to bring health to all of the chakras, internal organs and heart; to aid in digestion and strengthen the entire sexual system and nervous system.
+Try Sat Kriya for just three minutes a day (access the video free on the home page here) to shift both your mind and body from that frozen state of “I can’t do anything because it’s too cold and dark” into a more expansive state place of fortitude and action.
+Enjoy this exercise to bring health to all of the chakras, internal organs, and heart; to aid in digestion and strengthen the entire sexual system and nervous system.
 Sat Kriya, known as “The Everything Kriya” is one of the most powerful and complete kriyas in Kundalini Yoga.

 Abhyanga (Self Massage):